-- Normally open: A contact closure will activate the alarm. - Normally closed: A contact opening will activate the alarm.
+- Normally open: A contact closure (or presence of 120 VAC on the alarm input terminals) will activate the alarm. - Normally closed: A contact opening (or removal of 120 VAC from the alarm input terminals) will activate the alarm.

 Type can be set to